Keeper Password Manager Review 2023

 Security

-You can add additional security to your account by activating 2FA.
+You can add extra security to your account by activating 2FA.
 Apart from mobile (number) authentication and its own dedicated authenticator app, Keeper is also compatible with Google Authenticator, RSA SecurID, and Duo Security.

 Security